 With A/B testing, you can determine which type of content your audience prefers.
 It can be done easily, by creating two pieces of the same content - but one should be significantly longer than the other, with more details.
 Analyze which compels your readers the most.

 Keep in mind that content depth also has an effect on SEO.
 If conversion rates are similar, you’ll likely be better off with more text.
 You can also experiment with having both long and short versions of content on your page in different tabs!
+Additionally, test dynamic content that changes based on the visitor — for example, showing different content to new visitors versus return visitors.
+Testing content depth is especially important on landing pages where the right balance of information can significantly improve performance.

 A/B testing offers a very simple way of finding out what works and what doesn’t work in any given marketing campaign.
 As traffic acquisition becomes more difficult and expensive, it’s important that you offer the best possible experience to the visitors who come to your website.